ADVICE ON MOUNTAIN BIKING DURING PHASE 3 OF SCOTLAND’S ROUTE MAP THROUGH AND OUT OF THE CORONAVIRUS (COVID-19) PANDEMIC - 11/9/2020

 - Think about your chosen destination – Are the trails open?
 Check our MTB Trail Centre page - up to date information regarding purpose built MTB facilities across Scotland to help you make the best choice for your ride or trip.

-- Indoors/Overnights with Friends – a household can meet up to 2 other households at a time – up to 8 people in total.
-This includes overnight stays.
+- Overnights with Friends – a household can meet up to 1 other household at a time – up to 6 adults in total, although due to localised outbreaks - restrictions regarding overnight stays may be in place in certain areas.
+Please check in advance.

 - Parking – please park with consideration for others and avoid blocking roads, driveways and access for other vehicles.
 If your chosen destination’s parking facility is overcrowded, please have plan B option.

-- Group rides – You are now able to meet with up to 15 people from 4 other households outside, with physical distancing.
+- Group rides – Restricted to 6 adults from 2 households, with physical distancing.
 Please consider only meeting with friends from your local area to minimise the risk of spreading the virus across different communities.

 - Organised group rides - For information on organised group activity for both children, young people and adults including mountain bike club activity, leaders, guides, coaches and instructor – please see our colleagues in Scottish Cycling’s guidance.